nbishdev/string-matching/README.md

-# string-matching
+# Exact and approximate string matching in DNA strings
-String matching and edit stistance in DNA strings in Molecular Biology problems.
+String matching and edit stistance computation in DNA strings in Molecular Biology problems.